Creating a Stronger Community Contest

 * Application Screening: A sub-committee comprised of representatives of ADP and other sponsors will review the applications.
 They will score each application based upon the above criteria, giving extra weight to Innovation.
 A sub-set of applications with the highest scores will move on to the CSCC Finals Event TBD.

 * Events: All entrants will have multiple opportunities to display their project plans.
 The entire campus/Oshkosh community is invited to these events, which will provide valuable networking opportunities for all participants.
-At the CSCC Finals Event, the finalists will compete for the cash raised in advance and at the event itself, which in the first two events totaled over $2,000, which will help fund their project, making a five-minute pitch as well as displaying any posters or other supporting information they have created.
+At the CSCC Finals Event, the finalists will compete for the cash (to date, all first-place winners have been awarded a minimum of $1,500 in seed money), which will help fund their project, making a five-minute pitch as well as displaying any posters or other supporting information they have created.
 Attendees will be encouraged to make a minimum contribution ($5 for students, $10 for non-students) to the award pool and those who contribute will be able to vote for the winner (so you should encourage your supporters to come and vote for your project!).

 * Accountability: The winners will be required to submit a brief midway progress report six months after the award that will be sent via email to all sponsors and voters.
 It will explain: